What is travel insurance?

 I have not received my travel insurance documents, what should I do?

-You can speak with one of our agents via the 'chat with us' button or email [email protected] to cancel your policy.
-We'll give you a full refund if you cancel within the 14 days of the receipt of your documentation and you've not started a trip, made, or intend to make a claim.
+You can speak with one of our agents via the 'chat with us' button, email us at [email protected], or call us on 0330 159 0409 to cancel your policy.
+We'll give you a full refund of your premium if you cancel within the 14 days of the receipt of your documentation and you have not started a trip, made, or intend to make a claim.

 Please note, for data protection reasons, we can only cancel a policy if the request is made via the same email address used to purchase the policy.